jaeyow/fullstack-developer/_posts/2022-07-20-mlops-at-reasonable-scale.md

 	<a href="../images/metaflow-training-pipeline.png"><img src="../images/metaflow-training-pipeline.png"></a><figcaption>Simple Metaflow Training and Test Pipeline</figcaption>
 </figure>

 The intention is to show how easy it is to leverage Metaflow not just for orchestrating the parallel workflow, but also for enabling the repeatability of your experiments.
-It is also stops after training and testing phase, however, as with any Metaflow project, pushing to production can be done easily by extending the code that we already have.
+It finishes after the parallel training and testing of models, however in reality you could do a myriad of tasks after this, such as model selection, model deployment or even scheduling for retraining.

 Code is freely [available here](https://github.com/jaeyow/metaflow-f1-predictor).